-The school has a duty to protect its staff from hazards encountered during their work: this includes microbiological hazards (COSHH 2002).
+The Schools have a duty to protect its staff from hazards encountered during their work: this includes microbiological hazards (COSHH 2002).
 For the purposes of this policy, biohazards are defined as:

-- Blood
+- Blood;

-- Respiratory and oral secretions
+- Respiratory and oral secretions;

-- Vomit
+- Vomit;

-- Faeces
+- Faeces;

-- Urine
+- Urine;

-- Wound drainage
+- Wound drainage;

-- Gastric aspiration
+- Gastric aspiration.